(Continuation of the previous text)

 Finding local specialty foods to eat and drink has become an important part of our outing.

-In the evening, the six of us indeed enjoyed an authentic local meal from Haining, which was delicious and not expensive.
+In the evening, the six of us truly enjoyed an authentic local meal from Haining, which was delicious and not expensive.

-We searched online for Haining and found the top-ranked local restaurant, "Yixiang Village" (Union Road branch), but it was already full by 5 PM.
+We searched online for the top-ranked local restaurant in Haining, "Yixiang Village" (Union Road branch), but by 5 PM, it was already full.

 Seeing that we had come all the way from Beijing, the staff squeezed out a table for us in a corner on the second floor.

-Clear soup fish balls, stir-fried zucchini, oil-soaked river snails, fresh meat juice radish, pig tail duck feet, taro, and pickled vegetables with tofu skin were the main dishes served with rice.
+Clear soup fish balls, stir-fried zucchini, oil-soaked river snails, fresh meat juice radish, pig tails and duck feet, taro, and pickled mustard greens with tofu skin were the main dishes served with rice.

-Six people, seven dishes, and the total cost was only 236 yuan.
+For six people and seven dishes, the total cost was only 236 yuan.
 This price for a meal in Beijing is truly unimaginable.

-Each dish was really special, and we enjoyed the meal; Haining cuisine is indeed delicious and affordable.
+Each dish was unique, and we enjoyed it thoroughly; Haining cuisine is indeed delicious and affordable.

-By the time we checked into the hotel, it was already 4 PM, so I immediately inquired at the front desk and searched online for local specialty restaurants.
-There is a food street called Renmin Road, less than two kilometers from the hotel.
+By the time we checked into the hotel, it was already 4 PM, so we immediately asked the front desk and searched online for local specialty restaurants.
+There is a food street nearby called Renmin Road, less than two kilometers from our hotel.

 There is a restaurant called "Jiantiao Small Seafood," ranked first locally, and we decided to choose this place.